joecym/P4_advanced_lane_lines/writeup.md

 I fixed the display of the distored image and replaced it with the undistorted image.
 This helped me adjust the source points more finely.
 I also borrowed the destination points from the example writeup, which game me a larger field of view than what I had before.

 I added an image with a `printToPic` function that displays the curvature and the deviation from center.
 I used this for debugging but took it out of my final submission last time.

+I also updated my `process_image` function to include thresholds for the near and far endpoints of the curves.
+On my last submission, my stragety used the far endpoints only, when I thought I was using the near ones (I assumed the beginning of the line corresponded to the first element, but it is in fact the other way around).

 From my first submisstion...